Marz-0/05_thirsty_33788537/README.md

   - path – to resolve file paths safely
 - Express.js - Framework for Node.js.
 Helps define routes, handling requests and responses, as well as serving files
 - Javascript - used in the /date route for client-side behaviour.
 This is run in the browser, not on the server.
 It dynamically inserts the current date and time for that local device onto the page
+- EJS - for templating for HTML pages
 - Routing - modularising routes into seperate a seperate file (routes/main.js).
 - git and .gitignore - ignored the node_modules folder as it is unnecessary to run the server